-The most iconic site of town is the Ottoman Fortress which contains 28 towers.
-The Garipler Mosque, built in 12th century and Ali Pasa Mosque from 16th century are also worth visiting.
+One of the most iconic sites in Tokat is the Ottoman Fortress, which boasts 28 towers.
+Other historical mosques worth visiting include the Garipler Mosque, built in the 12th century, and the Ali Pasa Mosque from the 16th century.

-Niksar, located 69 kilometers (43 miles) northeast of Tokat, is an historically beautiful town in the province.
-It carries important signs from Turkey's past as a once capital of the Turkish Danismend Emirs and among its sightseeing highlights are the well-preserved citadel, Ulu Mosque and 12th century Yagbasan Medrese.
-Niksar also possesses crystal clear drinking water sold all over Turkey.
+Niksar, located 69 kilometers (43 miles) northeast of Tokat, is another historically significant town with many sightseeing highlights such as a well-preserved citadel, Ulu Mosque, and 12th century Yagbasan Medrese.
+Niksar is also known for its crystal clear drinking water, which is sold all over Turkey.

-Zile is another ancient town, 67 kilometers (42 miles) west of the province with its fortress and 13th century Ulu Mosque.
-This district has had many events in its history too and is where the famous Roman Emperor Julius Caesar said his words "Veni, Vidi, Vici" or "I came, I saw, I conquered".
+Zile, a town located 67 kilometers (42 miles) west of Tokat, is another ancient settlement with a fortress and a 13th-century Ulu Mosque.
+The district has had many notable events in its history, including being the place where Julius Caesar said his famous words "Veni, Vidi, Vici" or "I came, I saw, I conquered."

 Visitors can also explore the ancient city of Sebastopolis, located 68 kilometers away from the center of Tokat, and discover its many interesting ruins.